-TRON transactions require two types of resources: bandwidth and energy, both measured in TRX.
-Bandwidth is the TRX cost per byte of transaction data, while energy represents the processing power consumed when executing a smart contract.
+TRON transactions require two types of resources: bandwidth and energy.
+Bandwidth covers the byte cost of transaction data; energy covers the processing cost of executing smart contracts.

 Bandwidth Points